SustainabilityDegrees.com

 • Engineering (such as environmental, civil, mechanical, industrial, marine and computer engineering, as well as renewable energy, energy efficiency and management, green buildings, transportation technology and electricity technology).

 Students may also take other courses in areas like sustainable agriculture, business management, public policy and more, though their plates tend to be full with science, mathematics and engineering/technology courses.
 Many undergraduate programs require a final capstone experience, internship, apprenticeship or other culminating experience that allows students to apply what they’ve learned in the classroom to real-world issues.
-Good examples of undergraduate sustainable technology degree programs include those offered by Walters State Community College, Northwest Technical College, Rice University and Drexel University.
+Good examples of undergraduate sustainable technology degree programs include those offered by Walters State Community College, Rice University and Drexel University.

 Graduate Curriculum